zaiisao/Documentation/en/Interactive Broadcast/string_windows.md

 ## Implementation

-Ensure that you prepare the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/windows_video.md).

-Starting with v2.8.0, you can use user accounts to identify the user.
-  - `registerLocalUserAccount`: Registers a user account.
+Ensure that you understand the steps and code logic for implmenting the basic real-time communication functions.
+For details, see Start a Call or Start a live broadcast.

+Follow the steps to join an Agora channel with a string user account:

+1. After initializing the IRtcEngine instance, call the `registerLocalUserAccount` method to register a loca user account.
-  - `joinChannelWithUserAccount`: Joins the channel with the registered user account.
+2. Call the `joinChannelWithUserAccount` method to join a channel with the registered user account.
+3. Call the `leaveChannel` method when you want to leave the channel.

 The maximum string length of the user account is 255 bytes.
 Each user account should be unique in the channel.
 Supported character scopes are: